zhangbsn-gt/developer.gov.sg/collections/_guidelines/standards-and-best-practices/im8.md

 ### Target Audience and Adoption Criteria

-All Government Ministries, Organs of State, Departments, and Statutory Boards are to comply with the Instruction Manual for ICT&SS Management, incorporate the requirements into  tender specifications, and work with the developers and vendors to implement the requirements in the system.
+All Government Ministries, Organs of State, Departments, and Statutory Boards are to comply with the Instruction Manual for ICT&SS Management, incorporate the requirements into  tender specifications, and work with developers and vendors to implement the requirements in the system.

 ### Resources and Templates